umgc/spring2023/virotour_local/README.md

 ## Setup for MacOS

-In this folder (virotour_local) run:
+In this folder (virotour_local) run these 2 scripts:
 ```
 . ./helpers/setup_macos.sh
+. ./helpers/start_flask_server.sh
 ```
+To stop the server, hold ctrl + C

+You can also install the dependencies and start the Flask server manually.
 Go to the flask folder:
 ```
 cd ./flask
 ```